 Tetanus vaccination is the most widely implemented maternal vaccine programme in low and middle-income countries and the only maternal vaccine officially approved in Uganda [6].
 In Uganda, all 15-49 year old women are offered a schedule of five separate tetanus vaccine doses, starting at age 15 and during their pregnancy (two per pregnancy) in addition to childhood vaccines [7, 8].
 Recent data from Uganda show that only 65% of pregnant women received two doses of the tetanus vaccine during their pregnancy in 2019 [9], indicating incomplete coverage and compromised tetanus protection for women and their infants.
 The 2016 Uganda Demographic and Health Survey also shows a decreased proportion of births protected against neonatal tetanus from 84% in 2011 to 81% in 2016 [10].

 Currently there is limited evidence on factors that may influence pregnant women’s acceptance and refusal of maternal vaccination in Uganda that could be used to inform public health programmes [11].
-[12][13] The objective of this study was to develop a better understanding of perceptions around maternal vaccination in Uganda, focusing on the factors that could influence pregnant women’s decisions to accept or refuse vaccination during pregnancy.
+However, studies in other countries reports various factors that affect vaccination uptake for example in Somalia concerns around vaccine safety and limited knowledge were mentioned to have affected vaccine uptake among the women[12][13] The objective of this study was to develop a better understanding of perceptions around maternal vaccination in Uganda, focusing on the factors that could influence pregnant women’s decisions to accept or refuse vaccination during pregnancy.

 Materials and Methods